cdelv/JaxDEM/docs/source/contribution_guide/documentation.md

 * Write comprenhensive list of examples and tests

-* Change the writer docs and operation.
-Now, all states with ndim > 4 will have its firs dimensions flatened so that ndim == 4.
-Then, the dim 0 will be treated as a trajectory.
-Dim 1 can be either a trajectory or a batch.
-If its a trajectory and ndim == 4, flatten it again?
-Explore what its more comvenient for batching.
+* Improve the writer code.

-* Documentation of forceRouter.py, utils.py, and writer.py improvements
+* Documentation of forceRouter.py, utils.py

 * Improve utils